irudik/climate-reading-group/README.md

 November 2: Baldauf, Markus, Lorenzo Garlappi, and Constantine Yannelis.
 "Does climate change affect real estate prices?
 Only if you believe in it."
 The Review of Financial Studies 33, no. 3 (2020): 1256-1295.

-November 2: Giglio, Stefano, Matteo Maggiori, Krishna Rao, Johannes Stroebel, and Andreas Weber.
-"Climate change and long-run discount rates: Evidence from real estate."
-The Review of Financial Studies 34, no. 8 (2021): 3527-3571.
+November 2: Murfin, Justin, and Matthew Spiegel.
+"Is the risk of sea level rise capitalized in residential real estate?."
+The Review of Financial Studies 33, no. 3 (2020): 1217-1255.

 November 16: Painter, Marcus.
 "An inconvenient cost: The effects of climate change on municipal bonds."
 Journal of Financial Economics 135, no. 2 (2020): 468-482.